Dhebug/Encounter/FloppyBuilderVersion/documentation/scripting.md

 ### Changing locations properties
 #### SET_LOCATION_DIRECTION
 Four bytes command containg the COMMAND_SET_LOCATION_DIRECTION opcode, followed by id of the location, which of the six directions we want to change, and finally the new location

 ---
+### Scoring and achievements
+#### UNLOCK_ACHIEVEMENT
+Two bytes command containg the COMMAND_UNLOCK_ACHIEVEMENT opcode, followed by the achievement id.
+This would typically be used when the player does something worth remembering.

+---
 ### DISPLAY_IMAGE